-- Open the image
+- Open the image in Photoshop.

-- Now in the dialog box, uncheck the Resample image checkbox to avoid adding additional pixels.
+- Now, in the dialog box, uncheck the Resample image checkbox to avoid adding additional pixels.

 To keep the image size according to your requirements, select the resample image checkbox and fill in the necessary width and height.
 I would suggest reducing the size to avoid quality degradation.

-- Save the image for future purposes
+- Save the image for future purposes.

 Hope you liked the article!